 Disabilities are also either temporary or permanent.
 As the name implies, temporary benefits are available for injuries that will eventually result in a full recovery.
 Permanent benefits are for workers who will never be able to maintain their previous level of employment again.

 For some workers, returning to their previous line of work could be physically impossible due to their disability.
 A workers’ compensation claim could pay for the cost of job retraining that allows a worker to transition to a new field that they are physically capable of working in.
+Let a worker injury attorney at our firm in Orland Park help you get started on your claim.

 Who is Eligible for Workers’ Compensation Benefits?